-Victims of sexual assault or sexual abuse have the ability to sue the perpetrators for damages.
-Any type of sex crime can serve as the basis for a civil lawsuit.
-Common acts that lead to sexual assault lawsuits include:
+Victims of sexual assault or sexual abuse can sue the perpetrators for damages.
+Any type of sex crime can serve as the basis for a sexual assault civil lawsuit, including:

 - Rape,